 In late 2017 Maryhill opened a 5,000-square-foot tasting room in Spokane’s fashionable Kendall Yards community where floor-to-ceiling glass walls show off territorial downtown and Spokane River views.
 The flagship winery is still in Goldendale (less than a mile from the historic Maryhill Museum in the Columbia River Gorge National Scenic Area) where 75,000 visitors a year come to taste wine, take vineyard and cellar tours, toss bocce balls, enjoy picnicking, and generally soak up sunshine and spectacular vistas.

-A third tasting room will open in April 2019 on the vibrant waterfront development in Vancouver, Wash. that will reconnect 35 acres along the Columbia River to the city’s historic core.
+A third tasting room opened in April 2019 on the vibrant waterfront development in Vancouver, Wash. that reconnects 35 acres along the Columbia River to the city’s historic core.
+And a fourth tasting room opened in February 2020 in the Hollywood District of Woodinville.
 With many plates spinning adroitly, the Leutholds continue to invest heavily in their hugely popular wine clubs.

 Vicki grew up in Hawaii on the island of Oahu where her father was in real estate, later migrating to the Northwest with her family in the 1970’s.
 Craig, born in Seattle, met Vicki during the time he attended Washington State University through her brother, a college friend.
 Craig moved to Spokane upon finishing college in 1983, where they have resided since, when not traveling extensively for work.